Kurt Palandech: College career

 Palandech spent his freshmen year redshirting at the University of North Dakota.
 After completing his redshirt year, he transferred to Laney College, in Oakland, California.
 In his only season with the Laney Eagles, Palandech threw for 1,634 passing yards and 17 touchdowns while also rushing for 390 yards and five touchdowns.

 From 2015 to 2017, Palandech played for the UNLV Rebels, throwing 1,489 passing yards and 14 touchdowns and rushing 728 yards with 9 touchdowns, averaging 5.0 yards per carry.
 In his first start as a junior, Palandech threw for 252 yards, 3 touchdowns, no interceptions and also rushed for 157 yards, with a 76-yard touchdown.
 This performance in a 69-66 triple overtime win against Wyoming earned him Mountain West Offensive Player of the Week.
 In 2017, Palandech was selected as a semifinalist for the William V. Campbell Trophy, which recognizes the best football scholar-athlete in the nation, considered by many and nicknamed the "Academic Heisman".
 Palandech was a three-time Academic All-Mountain West honoree, three-time recipient of the Mountain West Scholar-Athlete Award, and was named to the National Football Foundation & College Hall of Fame 2018 NFF Hampshire Honor Society.

 In 2019, Palandech was named to the UNLV Rebels All-Decade Team.

 Professional career

 Cedar Rapids River Kings

 Palandech began his professional football career in 2019 playing for the Cedar Rapids River Kings of the Indoor Football League (IFL).
 In Cedar Rapids, he was reunited with former UNLV teammate, Kyle Saxelid.
 In the River King's first win that year, Palandech threw for 143 yards and five touchdowns without a turnover.

 Berlin Rebels

 In 2019, Palandech signed with the Berlin Rebels.
 After missing three games, he threw for 2,306 yards and 24 touchdowns while leading the Rebels to a playoff appearance.

 Nojima Sagamihara Rise

 In 2020, Palandech signed with the Nojima Sagamihara Rise and won the X-League Rookie of the Year Award.
+In 2025, he was selected as the All X-League quarterback.